ShalakaP02/microservices-practice/README.md

 # microservices-practice
 Created microservices example for practice, followed from in28minutes tutorial.
-Created two microservices (currency-exchange-service and currency-conversion-service) with eureka server.
+This project consists of 2 microservices - currency-exchange-service and currency-conversion-service, an API-Gateway and a naming/eureka server.

 # Features
 This example consists of  below features: